JaydenElliott/remote-linux-worker/docs/0064-remote-linux-worker.md

 Certificates
 - Self-signing certificates are not secure.
 The following would help increase security:
-  - Obtaining certificates from a reliable CA would be required in production.
+  - Obtaining certificates from a reliable CA.
-  - Public key pinning.
+  - Implementing public key pinning:
     - Reduces attack surface significantly but requires a significant amount of time and expertise to configure correctly.
     - If not done correctly this could lead to considerable server down time.
-    - Is only viable if you have a very large user space and you are concerned about being attacked by a fraudulent certificate.
 - The application's security would benefit from building a stronger chain of trust using a larger number of intermediary CAs.

 TLS Configuration
 - TLS 1.3 is used over TLS.2 due to decreased latency and increased security.
 - A trade off is that custom client implementations may not support TLS 1.3.
   - Allowing configurable TLS versions would solve this, however the decreased security does need to be taken into consideration.

 Authorization
-Using an embedded name to verify a client is sensitive to breaches.The following would help increase authorization security.
+Using an embedded name to verify a client is sensitive to breaches.
+The following would help increase authorization security:
-- Using a username/password login, OAUTH, JWTs or 2 factor authentication.
+- Using a username/password login, OAUTH, JWTs or 2FA.
-- Pairing above with a database would also allow client sessions to be persistent across multiple sessions.
+- Pairing the above with a database would also allow client sessions to be persistent across multiple sessions.

 DDOS Protection
 - The server should have added security mechanisms such as DDOS protection through connection and rate limits on requests.

 #### External Dependency - Tonic